fleetpin/graphql-builder/README.md

 ## Directives
-These are similar to GraphQL directives but just implemented on the java model You define a custom annotation and add the `@Directive` to it
+These are similar to GraphQL directives but just implemented on the java model You define a custom annotation and add the `@Directive` to it This annotation in then passed into the DirectiveCaller allowing you to add options to the annotation if need be

 ```java
 @Retention(RUNTIME)